apache/gobblin/gobblin-docs/sinks/Http.md

 ## `HttpClient`
 A `HttpClient` sends a request and returns a response.
 If necessary, it should setup the connection to the server, for example, sending an authorization request to get access token.
+How authorization is done is per use case.
+Gobblin does not provide general support for authorization yet.

 ## `ResponseHandler`
 A `ResponseHandler` handles a response of a request.
 It returns a `ResponseStatus` object to the framework, which